DavidRaab/davidraab.github.io/README.md

 # Hugo Output

-This website is the output of my Website.
+This website is the output of my Hugo Project Website.
 If you want to contribute or copy this website then please look into: https://github.com/DavidRaab/website